dlill/petab/Readme.md

     * **Parameter options**
         * If you have *multistart fits*, you can directly compare different model trajectories at different optima
         * If you have *profiles* or *prediction profiles*, you can use the left and right endpoints of all profiles for predictions which are then summarized to produce *model uncertainty bands* surrounding the prediction at the best fit
+* `pdlist_predictAndPlot2` - Handle and plot multiple models at once

 # Contributing